Update VMware tools for Performance Cloud VMware virtual machines

 However, please be aware that in requesting the VMware tools auto-upgrade feature, Sherweb will not be responsible if the automatic upgrade fails and/or causes functionality issues to the virtual machines for which this feature is enabled.

-** Not mandatory but strongly recommended as a requirement: execute a manual virtual machines backup before the VMware tools upgrade.**
+** Not mandatory but strongly recommended as a requirement: execute a manual virtual machines backup and/or snapshot before the VMware tools upgrade.**

 First you will need to mount the VMware tool CD-ROM image (ISO)